 Frustration, helplessness, loss of control, anxiety, anger and feeling detached are all symptoms manifested under conditions of stress.
 Seeing family members upset or worried can also affect children’s mental health.

-To address this, Good Neighbours UK and UNICEF Romania have joined forces to deliver vital psychosocial support first aid interventions to over 10,000 children at Blue Dot Centres at key Romanian border points where most Ukrainian refugee families are arriving in search of safety.
+To address this, Good Neighbours UK and UNICEF Romania have joined forces to deliver vital psychosocial support first aid interventions to over 12,000 children at key Romanian border points where most Ukrainian refugee families are arriving in search of safety.

 UNICEF has recognised Good Neighbours’ decades long expertise in child protection with a particular focus on delivering psychosocial support to children and their carers in humanitarian situations.